NeonRice/3D-triangle-intersection-detection/README.md

 * TXT file format (input has to be 6 vertices, each coordinate seperated by spaces and and vertex by a newline)
 * Hand input

-Example of a possible TXT file:
+Example of a possible TXT input file:
 ```sh
 5.790 9.870 2.628 - 1 vertex 3 coordintes x y z
 6.572 4.942 1.053